nitantchhajed/Birth-registry-Hyperledger-fullstack/README.md

 App to register the bith data on the HyperLedger Fabric Network using CouchDB to store the data.
 REST APIs to Integrate it to the front-end.

+Make sure you have all the necessary Dependencies Installed on your system (Fabric Binaries, docker, node etc.)

 Steps to start the project-

 *1. Creating the Channel*